ShieldBattery/ShieldBattery/docs/adding_starcraft_patches.md

 # Adding New StarCraft Patches

+**UPDATE:** _This guide is not applicable anymore and the feature has been turned off as it's currently not necessary._

 When StarCraft gets updated and we're not ready to support the new version (e.g. because we haven't updated out offsets/hooks yet, etc.), we have a built-in mechanism to transparently downgrade newer clients to a version of our choosing.
 This is done without affecting their installed client, merely